Introduction

 )

 See the findCluster() function documentation for a description of input parameters.
-We suggest trying different values of perc_analyte_overlap and perc_pathway_overlap to obtain the meaningful clusters.
+We suggest trying different values of perc_analyte_overlap and perc_pathway_overlap to obtain meaningful clusters.

 To plot pathway results with clusters, use the function plotPathwayResults() as follows: